Gaudi's Barcelona - Sagrada Familia and Park Guell

 Day 1- 18th December 2015

 Its December again, half term and Xmas threatens!!
-So off we go to Barcelona for the Xmas period – new territory for Philip but a return visit for me as I visited in the year of my 60th Birthday.
+So off we go to Barcelona for the Xmas period.

 We fly out from Birmingham airport and arrive in Barcelona where we purchase a roving train ticket and catch the train to the city centre.
-From here we walk to our accommodation for the 10 days up near Park Guell – Residencia Erasmus .
+From here we walk to our accommodation for the 10 days up near Park Guell – Residencia Erasmus.
 It comprised a small kitchen area, fridge, bathroom and bedroom and happens to be opposite a lovely bakery where we go every morning to purchase our bread rolls.
-A five minute walk gets us to the nearest underground station, but it we’re feeling energetic it is possible to walk through Barcelona into the middle of town then on to the sea front.
+A five-minute walk gets us to the nearest underground station, but if we were feeling energetic it was possible to walk through Barcelona into the middle of town then on to the seafront.
 I think we averaged about 14 km a day during our visit!!